From Sea to Shining Seam: The Massachusetts Quilt Block

 7½'' 3" x 3"

-The finished HST—the Massachusetts uses just three of them so one is left untrimmed.
+The finished HST—our Massachusetts block uses just three of them, so one is left untrimmed.

 Trim just 3 of the HST units and save the fourth for another project